chicagopython/algosig/_posts/2021-01-07-strategy-pattern.md

         pass

 class Swim(MoveBehaviorInterface):
-    """This is a concrete class.
+    """This is a 'concrete' class.
 It CAN be instantiated.""" def move(self):
         return "splash splash"